leeannray/Employee-Directory/README.md

 * AS A user
 * I WANT to be able to view my entire employee directory at once
-* SO THAT I have quick access to their information.
+* SO THAT I have quick access to their information, including name, title, department, and email.

 ## Business Context